gaperton/Type-R/docsource/06_API_by_feature/04_Shared_objects.md

 ### `attrDef` attr : Collection.Refs
 ### new Collection.Refs()

 Collection of references to shared records, which _does not aggregate_ its elements.
-In constrast to the `Collection.shared`, `Collection.Refs` creates an instance of collection which _is the part the parent record_.
+In contrast to the `Collection.shared`, `Collection.Refs` creates an instance of collection which _is the part the parent record_.
 Still, its items are not validated and serialized.

     @define class MyRecord extends Record {
         static attributes = {